qmatteoq/CodePushSample/docs/Using Code Push in a React Native for Windows application.md

 export default App;
 ```

-With this basic configuration you enable the default behavior, which is searching for updates when the application starts and, if they're available, download them silently and apply them at the next restart.
+With this basic configuration you enable the default behavior: CodePush will search for updates when the application starts and, if they're available, it will download them silently and apply them at the next restart.
 Let's try it.
 As first step, after you have wrapped your application in the `codePush` function, you will have to generate, through Visual Studio, a new MSIX / AppX package compiled in Release mode and then install it on your machine.
 Once you have it, you can start making changes to your application.
 Feel free to change anything which involves the JavaScript layer: a text, a style, a component, etc.

 Once you have made the change, you will need to create a new bundle and release it on CodePush.
-If you follow the official guidance, you'll find that the App Center CLI has a special command called `release-react` which automatically takes care of generating the bundle and pushing it to Code Push.
+If you follow the official guidance, you'll find that the App Center CLI has a special command called `release-react` which automatically takes care of generating the bundle and pushing it to CodePush.
 However, at the time of writing, the App Center CLI doesn't support Windows as a platform yet.
 As such, the `release-react` will generate an incorrect bundle: since, in App Center, you have configured this app as an Android app, it will generate an Android bundle.

 The workaround is to manually generate the bundle for Windows and then manually upload it to CodePush, using the `release` command.
 Let's start with the first step.
-Open a terminal on the root of your project and, as first step, create a folder called `Bundle` to store it:
+Open a terminal on the root of your project and create a folder called `Bundle` to store it:

 ```powershell
 mkdir Bundle